zwallace425/SARS-CoV-2_Pipeline/README.md

 ## Final Remarks:

 We are continually updating this repository to enhance code efficiency, algorithms, analysis options, and user experience.
-Currently the plotting analysis described in the manuscript is not available as that was originally designed for BV-BRC Emerging Variant Report spreadsheets generated from GISAID data and used for consulting with the NIAID SAVE Consortium, but we cannot publically share those spreadsheets and code due to GISAID licensing agreements.
-A public implementation of this will soon be made available.
+In particular, if new knowledge for updating the Sequence Features of Concern list is available, such as sites notable for resistance against any therapuetics, we will update that tabe for Functional Impact Scoring.

 For any questions or bug catches please contact Zach Wallace at zwallace@jcvi.org or ask questions on GitHub for public discussion.